 Why Does My Hearing Aid Keep Turning Off And On?

-You put on your hearing aids; they work fine for some time, and they suddenly cut out.
-Do you wonder why my Hearing Aid keeps cutting out?
+You put on your hearing aids; they work fine for some time, and then they suddenly cut out.
+Do you wonder why my hearing aid keeps cutting out?
 The reason could be water or moisture.

 Are Your Hearing Aids Exposed To Sweat And Moisture?